 Beyond the cinema chains showcasing blockbuster movies in English and other foreign languages, there is a host of arthouse cinemas showcasing Belgian and world cinema.

 Foreigners in Belgium are not deprived of international cinema.
-Besides a range of large cinema chains offering the usual latest blockbuster movies – and often in a number of languages – Brussels also cultivates a number of quirky and nostaglic alternate cinemas, several of which have been running for several decades.
-In Brussels, you will find a range of international, local and independent arthouse films and documentaries, and even the chance for aspiring filmmakers to showcase their own works.
+Besides a range of large cinema chains offering the usual latest blockbuster movies – and often in a number of languages – Brussels also cultivates a number of quirky and nostalgic alternate cinemas, several of which have been running for several decades.
+In Brussels, you will find a range of international, local, and independent arthouse films and documentaries, and even the chance for aspiring filmmakers to showcase their own works.

 Cinemas in Belgium

 The mega UGC and Kinepolis chains dominate the cinema scene in Belgium.
-Their multi-screen complexes show mainstream films mostly in the original language, although subtitled movies and those specifically broadcast in a particular language are clearly labelled by a coded system.
+Their multi-screen complexes show mainstream films mostly in the original language, although subtitled movies and those specifically broadcast in a particular language are clearly labeled by a coded system.
 If you’re looking for an English or foreign-language film to watch, check if it’s in the original language (originele versie).